My Head and Stay, sung by Ginny Hawker at the premiere

 Masterworks Chorale of Shepherdstown, conducted by Jay Stenger

-Scored for chorus, Appalachian ensemble, synthesizer and electronic playback, COAL was commissioned as the culmination of a two-year retrospective of my music at Shepherd College in Shepherdstown, West Virginia, 1992-94.
+COAL is a folk oratorio, scored for chorus, Appalachian band (2 singers, fiddle, guitar, hammer dulcimer, banjo) keyboard and electronic playback), COAL was commissioned as the culmination of a two-year retrospective of my music at Shepherd College in Shepherdstown, West Virginia, 1992-94.
 Funded by the Lila Acheson Wallace – Readers Digest Arts Partners Program, the residency consisted of four week-long residencies, each devoted to a different aspect of my music.
 For the final project I wanted to create a work that spoke directly to the people of the region, though the topic has universal resonance, and decided to create a work about the culture and lore of coal mining in West Virginia.
-Moreover, I created my own libretto, while using a few extent texts and tunes.
+Moreover, I created my own libretto, while using a few extant texts and tunes.

 Many people have asked me what kind of piece COAL is … an opera? a musical? a symphony?
 It is none of these.
-It is perhaps closest to an oratorio, the genre of such pieces as Handel’s Messiah and Haydn’s Creation.
+It is closest to an oratorio, and I call it a folk oratorio..
 It is similar in its large narrative scope (oratorios have biblical themes), in its separate numbers for different instrumental combinations, and in the concert presentation.
-But to define it in relation to a previous genre is to miss its unique aspect: the interweaving of musics of different traditions, including Old Time Appalachian musicians, with their spontaneous and sophisticated music making and classically trained musicians, with their highly developed ability to realize and interpret notated scores.
+But to define it in relation to a previous genre is perhaps to miss its unique aspect: the interweaving of musics of different traditions, including Old Time Appalachian musicians, with their spontaneous and sophisticated music making and classically trained musicians, with their highly developed ability to realize and interpret notated scores.
 In addition, there is the use of new technologies which enable the composer to invent and transform sounds in ways unavailable until recently.
 This piece is the first to use the computer music language HACK (Hierarhical Audio Construction Kit) by Pete Yadlowsky, then technical director of the Virginia Center for Computer Music.

 Creating COAL became not only an adventure in making connections between people’s lives and art, but also a way of intertwining different musical traditions.
 Conductor Jay Stenger, the Masterworks Chorale and the traditional musicians involved in the premiere responded to this challenge with aplomb.
 COAL was nominated for the Pulitzer Prize in 1994. –JS